David Haig: Film and television

 He appears in the Richard Fell adaptation of the 1960s science fiction series A for Andromeda, on the UK digital television station BBC Four.

-Haig wrote the play My Boy Jack and later appeared in the television adaptation as Rudyard Kipling, with Daniel Radcliffe playing Kipling's son, John.
+Haig wrote the play My Boy Jack, and later appeared as Rudyard Kipling, alongside Daniel Radcliffe, in television adaptation.

-In 2008, he appeared in the BBC film Dustbin Baby and The 39 Steps.
-He also appeared in the Midsomer Murders episode "The Glitch".
-In 2009 he appeared as Steve Fleming in BBC TV's The Thick of It and as Jon, husband to former MP Mo Mowlam in the drama Mo opposite Julie Walters.
+In 2008, he appeared in the BBC film Dustbin Baby, and The 39 Steps.
+He also appeared in the Midsomer Murders, episode "The Glitch".
+In 2009 he appeared as Steve Fleming in BBC TV's The Thick of It, and as Jon, husband to former MP Mo Mowlam in the drama Mo, opposite Julie Walters.
 Also in 2009, he appeared in two episodes as the headmaster of Portwenn Primary School, Mr Straine on ITV comedy drama Doc Martin.

-In January 2013, Haig started appearing as Jim Hacker in a re-make of classic 1980s comedy series Yes Prime Minister, broadcast on Gold TV in the United Kingdom.
+In January 2013, Haig started appearing as Jim Hacker in a re-make of classic 1980s comedy series Yes, Prime Minister, broadcast on Gold TV in the United Kingdom.

 In 2012 a new sitcom pilot, starring Haig and written by Ben Elton, was filmed for the BBC.
 Filming for a full six-part series of the sitcom, The Wright Way (formerly known as Slings and Arrows) was completed in March 2013, and began airing on BBC One on 23 April.

 An August 2018 announcement indicated that Haig would be among the new cast to join the original actors in the Downton Abbey film which started principal photography at about the same time.
-In September 2018 he appeared in the critically acclaimed BBC series Killing Eve.
+In September 2018 he appeared as Bill alongside Jodie Comer in the BBC America thriller series Killing Eve.

+In September 2024, production started on his film adaptation of his play Pressure.

 Radio

 In 2008, he played Maurice Haigh-Wood in the BBC Radio adaptation of Michael Hastings' play Tom and Viv, and 2010 he starred as Norman Birkett in "Norman Birkett and the Case of the Coleford Poisoner" on BBC Radio 4's Afternoon Play series.
-He also played the narrator and the older Lewis Eliot in C. P. Snow's "Strangers and Brothers" on Radio 4 in 2003, repeated on Radio 4 Extra every few years.
+He also played the narrator and the older Lewis Eliot in C. P. Snow's Strangers and Brothers on Radio 4 in 2003, repeated on Radio 4 Extra every few years.